Hearing Aid Fitting

 Successful hearing aid fittings balance three critical factors:

 - selection of appropriate hearing aid style and technology,

 - the patients’ readiness for change, and

-- the clinicians’ ability to work with the patient to create life improving outcomes.
+- the clinicians’ ability to work with the patient to create life-improving outcomes.

 When you choose us for your fitting, we start by assessing your hearing.
 We do this to ensure we have a thoroughly accurate starting point.
 Every fitting is then performed using the internationally recognized gold standard for fitting verification (real ear measurements) which is performed by placing tiny reference microphones into the ear canal whilst the hearing aids are in-situ.
-Measurement and calibration of this kind ensures that the hearing aids are tuned perfectly, meeting your prescription and satisfaction.
+Measurement and calibration of this kind ensure that the hearing aids are tuned perfectly, meeting your prescription and satisfaction.

 The whole assessment and fitting process takes place over 3 appointments.

 - The fitting appointment

 Your follow up appointment will ideally occur within 1 to 2 weeks of the fitting.
 We also follow up with you at the 6-month mark, either face to face or via telehealth, to check how everything is going.